Top-Ranked Academic Programs

 Practical application of classroom learning is a cornerstone of legal education at WashULaw.
 All students have access to a broad range of skills courses, competitions, and experiential learning opportunities.

 Our foreign-trained lawyers have access to several programs designed for your needs and interests.
-You may participate in an attorney mentorship program and interact with federal and state court judges in our judicial observation program.
+You may interact with federal and state court judges in our judicial observation program.
 We also offer moot court competitions designed specifically for LLM students.